iamdeepak90/cricsinfo-api/README.md

-# Live Score API (FastAPI + BeautifulSoup)
+# Live Score API (Criczop only)

-A robust live-score scraper API that prefers ESPNcricinfo RSS feed and falls back to HTML scraping.
+FastAPI service that scrapes Criczop schedule pages and verifies LIVE matches by checking the match page itself.

 ## Endpoints